bigfix/developer.bigfix.com/site/reference/types/bes-fixlet-action.md

 # type: bes fixlet action

-The &lt;bes fixlet action&gt; inspectors let you examine BES Actions that are attached to Fixlet messages.
+The &lt;bes fixlet action&gt; inspectors let you examine BES Actions that are attached to fixlets.

 # content id of &lt;bes fixlet action&gt;